-Usually other companies will charged based on a percentage value of the estate.
-We only charge based on the time we spend which can result in considerably savings.
+Usually other companies will charge based on a percentage value of the estate.
+We only charge based on the time we spend which can result in significant savings.

 When people die, all sorts of problems and disputes can arise even if a will has been made.
 We at Seatons are independent and unbiased and will ensure that any disputes or problems that might crop up are resolved quickly, fairly and with as little fuss as possible.

-We are known as the friendly professionals and can make sure that the estate is dealt with both sympathetically and efficiently as possible.
-We always offer a free, no obligation discussion with you to assess the situation with the estate and determine whether any legal work is necessary.
+We are known as “the friendly professionals” and can make sure that the estate is dealt with both sympathetically and efficiently as possible.
+We always offer a free, no-obligation initial discussion with you to assess the situation of the estate and determine whether any legal work is necessary.
 Sometimes it is not necessary for any legal work to be completed, and if so, we simply do not get involved and let you sort matters out yourself.
-If legal work is necessary, then we can help sort it out.
+If legal work is necessary, then we can help you sort it out.

 Probate & Estate Specialists